- What is a Network?

 - Helps Structuring – The tree-like shape is formed so that any node can hold its child too.
-And this can help to structure the whole network very easily.
+And this can help to structure the whole network very quickly.

-- All the nodes have access to the large and intermediate network.
+- All the nodes have access to the large and intermediate networks.

-- Expansion of Nodes is possible and can be easily achievable in this structure of the network.
+- Expansion of Nodes is possible and can be easily achievable in this network structure.

 - Central (Root) Node Failure – If the main central node or other wire becomes faulty then might be all the other nodes will become disconnected.

 6. Hybrid Topology